-Composed of England, Northern Ireland, Scotland and Wales, the United Kingdom is a small but diverse place and full of plenty of great rock climbing opportunities for participants of every level.
+Composed of England, Northern Ireland, Scotland and Wales, the United Kingdom is a small but diverse place and full of plenty of great hikes for participants of every level.

 The UK has a temperate climate in spite of its northern latitude.
 This generally means that the country experiences cool and wet winters and warm and wet summers.
 Average temperatures tend to sit around 5 ºC (41 ºF) or more in the winter and reach 15 ºC (59 ºF) or more in the summer.